-Students must have the opportunity to provide feedback on their learning and teaching experiences during and after placement.
+Students must have the opportunity to provide feedback on their learning and teaching experiences during and after each placement experience.

 Course and Unit Coordinators, or Professional Experience coordinators, will use student feedback to undertake continuous review and improvement of placements.